MobileSuitTech/crud-web-demo-app/README.md

 # crud-web-demo-app
-demo app that showcases aptitude in making a web app with database, containerized
+demo app that showcases aptitude in making an interactive web app with database, containerized